jaspock/tpln2425/docs/assignment-searchinvectorialspace.md

 ### Step 3: Similarity Search

 After creating the vector representations for the entire dataset, you will perform vector comparisons to identify similarities between these representations.
 In this step, you will compare the representations of three new queries against the entire dataset.
-Each query consists of the title and abstract of a paper published in the proceedings of the ACL 2019 conference.
+Each query consists of the title and abstract of a paper published in different journals and international conferences.
 These queries are:

 * Query 1:
-    * *Title*: Towards Unsupervised Text Classification Leveraging Experts and Word Embeddings
+    * *Title*: QUALES: Machine translation quality estimation via supervised and unsupervised machine learning.
-    * *Abstract*: Text classification aims at mapping documents into a set of predefined categories.
-Supervised machine learning models have shown great success in this area but they require a large number of labeled documents to reach adequate accuracy.
-This is particularly true when the number of target categories is in the tens or the hundreds.
-In this work, we explore an unsupervised approach to classify documents into categories simply described by a label.
-The proposed method is inspired by the way a human proceeds in this situation: It draws on textual similarity between the most relevant words in each document and a dictionary of keywords for each category reflecting its semantics and lexical field.
-The novelty of our method hinges on the enrichment of the category labels through a combination of human expertise and language models, both generic and domain specific.
-Our experiments on 5 standard corpora show that the proposed method increases F1-score over relying solely on human expertise and can also be on par with simple supervised approaches.
-It thus provides a practical alternative to situations where low cost text categorization is needed, as we illustrate with our application to operational risk incidents classification.
+    * *Abstract*: The automatic quality estimation (QE) of machine translation consists in measuring the quality of translations without access to human references, usually via machine learning approaches.
+A good QE system can help in three aspects of translation processes involving machine translation and post-editing: increasing productivity (by ruling out poor quality machine translation), estimating costs (by helping to forecast the cost of post-editing) and selecting a provider (if several machine translation systems are available).
+Interest in this research area has grown significantly in recent years, leading to regular shared tasks in the main machine translation conferences and intense scientific activity.
+In this article we review the state of the art in this research area and present project QUALES, which is under development.
 * Query 2:
     * *Title*: Learning to Ask Unanswerable Questions for Machine Reading Comprehension
     * *Abstract*: Machine reading comprehension with unanswerable questions is a challenging task.
 In this work, we propose a data augmentation technique by automatically generating relevant unanswerable questions according to an answerable question paired with its corresponding paragraph that contains the answer.
 We introduce a pair-to-sequence model for unanswerable question generation, which effectively captures the interactions between the question and the paragraph.
 We also present a way to construct training data for our question generation models by leveraging the existing reading comprehension dataset.
 Experimental results show that the pair-to-sequence model performs consistently better compared with the sequence-to-sequence baseline.
 We further use the automatically generated unanswerable questions as a means of data augmentation on the SQuAD 2.0 dataset, yielding 1.9 absolute F1 improvement with BERT-base model and 1.7 absolute F1 improvement with BERT-large model.
 * Qyery 3:
     * *Title*: Unsupervised Neural Text Simplification
     * *Abstract*: The paper presents a first attempt towards unsupervised neural text simplification that relies only on unlabeled text corpora.
 The core framework is composed of a shared encoder and a pair of attentional-decoders, crucially assisted by discrimination-based losses and denoising.
 The framework is trained using unlabeled text collected from en-Wikipedia dump.
 Our analysis (both quantitative and qualitative involving human evaluators) on public test data shows that the proposed model can perform text-simplification at both lexical and syntactic levels, competitive to existing supervised methods.
 It also outperforms viable unsupervised baselines.
 Adding a few labeled pairs helps improve the performance further.

 To do so, you will have to use the method `transform` of the vectorization object used to produce the vectors of the original dataset.
 The difference between the `fit_transform` and `transform` methods is that the first learns the vocabulary from the dataset and then produces the vectorized representations of the text fragments, while the second one uses the vocabulary already learned to produce the represenation for new text fragments.